 📌 Introduction

-function becomes a powerful tool.
+In SAS programming, presenting data in a readable and meaningful way is essential—especially in reports and dashboards.
+That’s where the PUT function becomes a powerful tool.
 This function allows you to convert numeric or date values into formatted character strings, making your output more user-friendly.

 In this blog, you’ll learn: